danmacklin/erlang_cep/README.md

 ##Row Functions

 Row Functions are defined as erlang binaries.
-There are two types standard and matchRecognise.
+There are two types "standard" / "every" and "matchRecognise".

 ###Standard Row Functions

-Standard Row Functions are used to filter data as it is inputed into a window.
+"Standard" Row Functions are used to filter data as it is inputed into a window.

 Each row function must accept the following parameters :-

 1. parameters - An array of values initialised when the window is first started.
 Use these parameters to build functions without hard coded values. i.e. if (price > parameters[0]) rather than if (price > 1.00)
 2. joins - An array or arrays of joined data.  [ [FeedName, WindowName, [ Joined Rows ]] ].
 Each joined row is an array of one or more elements.
 3. row - A String containing the new data.
 4. otherRow - A string holding data from the previous match.
-Only used in matchRecognize windows.
+Only used in "matchRecognise" windows, where the new data is compared against the last successful match, rather than a hard coded rule.
 5. first - A boolean set to true if this is the initial check within a matchRecognise window, false if checking data against previous values.

 As an example this function will match if the price is greater than 1.00.